gijzelaerr/sonic-gesture/README.md

 This is the graduation project of [http://gijs.pythonic.nl Gijs Molenaar] for the Master Artificial Intelligence at the [http://www.uva.nl University of Amsterdam].
 You can read [http://sonic-gesture.googlecode.com/svn/trunk/thesis/thesis-small.pdf the thesis] if you want.

 # Installation
 Please refer the [Installation installation manual] if you want to try out Sonic Gesture.
-If you have questions or want to contribute please join the [http://groups.google.com/group/sonic-gesture discussion list].

 # Examples